H2020-InFuse/cdff_dev/README.md

 ## Installation

-As CDFF-Dev is under development, the most convenient way is to install a symbolic link to the source code in your system:
+`CDFF_dev` should be installed in the system:

-    sudo pip3 install -e .
+    sudo python3 setup.py install

 ## Documentation